mike-swart/BlockFile/README.md

 Run all code in the browser in an incognito window.
 Blockstack's underlying api caches information, which makes it difficult to undo changes.

 + Clicking on the *Sign In with BlockStack* button in the app will take you to their website.
 The address will look something like
 `https://blockstack.org/auth?authRequest=` with a long string of letters and numbers after the "=" sign.
 Delete the `https://blockstack.org` part of the URL and replace it with `localhost:8888`, which is the port that the docker container for their API will be running on.
-The whole URL will now look like `localhost:8888/auth?authRequest=*long_verification_string*`.
+The whole URL will now look like `localhost:8888/auth?authRequest=` with the long string following.

-+You will now be taken to a page that asks if you would like to approve the sign in.
++ You will now be taken to a page that asks if you would like to approve the sign in.
 On approval, the app will be running.

-#Making Changes
+# Making Changes
-+Changes made in *Public* folder will be automatically included in the code on `localhost:5000`.
++ Changes made in *Public* folder will be automatically included in the code on `localhost:5000`.
 Refresh the page to include them.